xivind/velo-supervisor-2000/README.md

 - `git tag -a vX.Y.Z -m "Version X.Y.Z"`
 - `git push --tags`

 As a principle, development is to be done in dev-branches and will be merged into the master branch as needed.
+Review the changes in the PR and create a new version tag accordingly before merging.

 ## Changelog